ArnaudHalvick/sql-playground/components/ui/custom/doc/README-exercise-card.md

    - Muted background for code area

 3. **Footer Section**:
-   - "Try it" button with play icon
    - Right-aligned for consistent layout

 ## Key Components Used

 - **Card Components**: CardHeader, CardContent, CardFooter from layout
 - **Badge**: For difficulty level display
-- **Button**: For the "Try it" action
 - **PlayIcon**: From Lucide React for visual cue

 ## Styling Features